paperxyz/js-sdk/README.md

 // add more exports here
 ```

+Note that if you are creating an internal package not meant to be published but is a dependency in other packages, you have to update `tsup.config.ts`.

+In particular, add the bundle name under the `noExternal` setting so that it gets bundled appropriately in the client facing packages.

 ## Releasing

 If you're simply making changes to the example repository, you should see something like the following